© Crown copyright 2021

 2. Official recognition

-Breed societies and studbooks that are officially recognised by Defra or the relevant devolved administration must meet zootechnical rules and standards to trade purebred breeding animals and germinal products on preferable terms.
+Breed societies and studbooks that are officially zootech recognised by Defra or the relevant devolved authority can trade purebred breeding animals and germinal products on preferable terms.

-This means that animals and germinal products from recognised breed societies in one country are treated the same in other countries.
+This means that animals and germinal products from recognised breeding bodies are treated the same in different countries.

 To become an officially recognised breed society, you must: